hth313/OS4/doc/buffer.rst

 This is an area that keeps track of application buffers.
 These have much of the same properties as ordinary buffers, but are actually stored inside the system buffer.
-They are somewhat easier to use than making your own buffer code and are suitable for smaller buffers as the overall buffer size (of the system buffer) is limited to 255 registers.
+They are somewhat easier to use than making your own buffer code and they are suitable for smaller buffers as the overall buffer size (of the system buffer) is limited to 255 registers.
 They also have the advantage of having buffer identities that are unrelated to normal buffers, making clashes far less likely.